How to Program Good is a series focusing on the practice of writing Good Programs.

 Interfaces - Describing the Moving Parts

 We want our programs to do things, but data is inert and can't do anything on its own.
 It's the rest of our programs, the functions and classes and methods, that define the behavior of our programs.
-But as a program grows we quickly find the need to organize this behavior in order to make sense of it, and this process of organization takes the form of drawing imaginary borders between different sections, each with its own responsibilities.
-One part of a program does one thing, another part does something else, and neither part knows or cares about the details of what the other is doing.
+As a program grows we quickly find the need to organize this behavior in order to make sense of it.
+The process of organization takes the form of drawing imaginary borders between different sections, each with its own responsibilities; one part of a program does one thing, another part does something else, and neither part knows or cares about the details of what the other is doing.

 An interface is a mechanism which both describes the behavior of a component and disconnects its implementation from that description.